TomasHubelbauer/agendum/README.md

   - There is a button which allows to recall the item for editing, but then archives it including the changes made
   - There is a button for just archiving as-is
   - If the modal is blurred / dismissed or the tab is switched away (blurred), then archive item and show edtior hint informing it saved
-- [ ] Do not read the editor value from the elements but instead send it up on change and keep it in the state
-- [ ] Add a license file
 - [ ] Add tests for moving items within tabs when there are items in all tabs to make sure the filtering logic doesn't break
 - [ ] Query the set of items per tab first and then render the set to make sure up/down disables and even/odd backgrounds work okay
 - [ ] Implement [Net Tree](https://github.com/TomasHubelbauer/net-tree) for hierarchical items
 - [ ] Pull in Fragment types using NPM for TypeScript and use it as a ES module after changing it so
-- [ ] Style the advanced controls section so that it has its own line
 - [ ] Render inline images and links from backing objects on the item not using `innerHTML`
 - [ ] Do some sort of a version call and auto-bust the web worker cache if a new version is found
-- [ ] Do item rendering properly once Fragment supports keys and get rid of the `innerHTML = ''` call
 - [ ] See if adding Fragment as a Git submodule would allow us to drop the local/remote select logic and dep on JsDelivr
   - It comes down to seeing whether GitHub Pages would download Git submodules and would serve their contents
 - [ ] Consider adding support for import from pasted text for iOS Safari import